Relay Working Principle

 In a relay:

-• When power is removed, spring returns it back.
+• When the power is removed, the spring returns the armature to its original position.

-This is the core of the relay working principle.
+This is the core working principle of a relay.

 There are different types of relays based on design and function.